ldionne/mpl11/README.md

 { };
 ```

-We now consider `head_impl` as a metafunction class parameterized over the
+We now consider `head_impl` as a lifted metafunction parameterized over the
 datatype of its argument.
 Implementing `head` for `List` and `Vector` is now
 a breeze.